imperva/dsfkit/README.md

    <td>1.3.7
    </td>
    <td>
-      1. Added to installation's multi_account_deployment example the option to provide a custom security group id for the DSF Hub and the Agentless Gateway via the 'security_group_id' variable.
+      1. Added the option to provide a custom security group id for the DSF Hub and the Agentless Gateway via the 'security_group_id' variable.
       <br>2.
 Restricted network resources and general IAM permissions.
       <br>3.
 Added a new installation example - single_account_deployment.
       <br>4.
-Added to installation examples the option to provide EC2 AMI filter details for the DSF Hub and the Agentless Gateway via the 'ami' variable.
+Added the minimum required Terraform version to all modules.
       <br>5.
-Added to installation examples the option to provide terraform script path folder in the DSF Hub and the Agentless Gateway via the 'terraform_script_path_folder' variable.
+Added the option to provide EC2 AMI filter details for the DSF Hub and the Agentless Gateway via the 'ami' variable.
       <br>6.
-Passed the DSF nodes (DSF Hub and the Agentless Gateway) password to the node via an AWS Secrets Manager.
+For user-provided AMI for the DSF node (DSF Hub and the Agentless Gateway) that denies execute access in '/tmp' folder, added the option to specify an alternative path via the 'terraform_script_path_folder' variable.
       <br>7.
-Added to installation examples the option to provide a custom S3 bucket location for the Sonar binaries via the tarball_location variable.
+Passed the password of the DSF node via AWS Secrets Manager.
       <br>8.
+Added the option to provide a custom S3 bucket location for the Sonar binaries via the 'tarball_location' variable.
+      <br>9.
 Bug fixes.
    </td>
   </tr>